Robert-96/dezmereanrobert.com/content/posts/github-actions-for-hugo.md

 1. Set `baseURL` in `config.toml` with the value `https://<USERNAME>.github.io` for your user repository or `https://<USERNAME>.github.io/<REPOSITORY_NAME>` for a project repository.

-    Unless this is present in your `config.toml`, your website won’t work.
+    Unless this is present in your `config.toml`, your site won’t work.

 1. Create a new file in your project at `.github/workflows/deploy.yml` and paste in the YAML below.